gobwas/glob/readme.md

 ## Performance

-In comparison with [go-glob](https://github.com/ryanuber/go-glob), it is ~2.7x faster (on my personal Mac), because my glob is compiling patterns for multiple usages.
+In comparison with [go-glob](https://github.com/ryanuber/go-glob), it is ~2.7x faster (on my personal Mac), because my impl compiles patterns for future usage.
 If you will not use compiled `glob.Glob` object, and do `g := glob.New(pattern); g.Match(...)` every time, then your code will be about ~3x slower.

 Run `go test bench=.` from source root to see the benchmarks: